Taj-2005/LabChainX/SETUP.md

 1. Go to [Cloudinary](https://cloudinary.com) and sign up for a free account
 2. Navigate to Dashboard
 3. Copy your:
-   - Cloud Name
+   - Cloud Name → `NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME`
-   - API Key
+   - API Key → `CLOUDINARY_API_KEY`
-   - API Secret
+   - API Secret → `CLOUDINARY_API_SECRET`
+4. Create an Upload Preset:
+   - Go to Settings → Upload
+   - Click "Add upload preset"
+   - Set signing mode to "Unsigned" (for client-side uploads)
+   - Save and copy the preset name → `NEXT_PUBLIC_CLOUDINARY_UPLOAD_PRESET`
-4. Add them to `.env.local` as shown above
+5. Add all values to `.env.local` as shown above

+**Note:** The upload preset allows direct uploads from the browser, which is faster and reduces server load.

 #### Step 3: Run Development Server